Donal O'Donnell: Legal career

 He was called to the Bar of Ireland in 1982.
 He was then later called to the Bar of Northern Ireland in 1989.
-He became a senior counsel in October 1995.
+He became a Senior Counsel in October 1995.
 He has practised in all courts in Ireland, Northern Ireland, European Court of Justice (ECJ) and the European Court of Human Rights (ECHR).
 He was known for his speciality in constitutional law, frequently appearing on behalf of the State.
 In 1995-96 he represented the BTSB in the Brigid McCole case, eventually settling her case for damages.
 He successfully represented the applicants from the Garda Síochána after the death of John Carthy in a constitutional challenge which limited the powers of investigation of the Oireachtas, which led to the unsuccessful Thirtieth Amendment of the Constitution.
 He acted for the State in Zappone v.
 Revenue Commissioners, Roche v Roche and Miss D. In Michael Ring's challenge to a ban on a dual mandate he acted for the State and represented Micheál Martin in an action taken by Kathy Sinnott challenging the results of the 2002 general election in Cork South-Central.
 He was counsel for Michael Lowry at the Moriarty Tribunal.
 In 2002, he represented eighteen religious groups in a negotiation with the Minister for Education Michael Woods.
 He acted for Ireland in the European Court of Human Rights in 2009 in A, B and C v Ireland.

 O'Donnell's practice also extended to commercial law.
-He and Paul Gallagher acted for a group of tobacco companies in 2004 challenging restrictions of tobacco advertising and he appeared for the estate of James Joyce in a copyright action against Cork University Press in 2000.
+He and Paul Gallagher acted for a group of tobacco companies in 2004 challenging restrictions on tobacco advertising and he appeared for the estate of James Joyce in a copyright action against Cork University Press in 2000.
 He represented the Beef Industry Development Society Ltd in a 2008 case in the ECJ which clarified the meaning of an agreement under Article 101 of the Treaty on the Functioning of the European Union.
 In 2007 he and Paul Anthony McDermott acted for Elin Nordegren in libel proceedings against The Dubliner.
 He also appeared in cases involving insolvency law, employment law, company law and contract law.

 O'Donnell was a member of the Law Reform Commission from 2005 to 2012.
 He became a Bencher of the King's Inns in 2009.

 Judicial career

 O'Donnell was appointed to the Supreme Court in 2010.
 He was appointed directly from practice to Ireland's highest court, a rare direct appointment.
 His appointment followed Nicholas Kearns becoming President of the High Court.

-There have been several distinctive and innovative features of his Supreme Court judgments, including writing joint opinions and opting to delay a declaration of unconstitutionality, in lieu of no declaration at all, to enable the government to take action before a judgment takes effect.
+There have been several distinctive and innovative features of his Supreme Court judgments, including writing joint opinions and opting to delay a declaration of unconstitutionality, instead of no declaration at all, to enable the government to take action before a judgment takes effect.
 Ruadhán Mac Cormaic of The Irish Times says O'Donnell has a reputation for elegant writing and having a "socially liberal" approach.